thanathip41/tspace-nfs/README.md

 new NfsServer()
 .onCredentials(async ({ token , secret , bucket }) => {

-  // In this simple example, you can use any database as a wrapper to check the credentials. const lists = [
+  // The simple example, you can use any database or another to a wrapper check the credentials. const lists = [
     {
       token: 'token-dev',